wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

-# Installing and configuring Kubernetes using Vagrant
+# Installing and configuring Kubernetes with Vagrant

 *This repo is a work in progress*

 This repository provides step-by-step instructions for installing a Kubernetes cluster on Vagrant virtual machines running Ubuntu 18.04.
-Most of the steps come from the Pluralsight course [Kubernetes Installing and Configuration Fundamentals](https://www.pluralsight.com/courses/kubernetes-installation-configuration-fundamentals); however, in this repo I've modified the instructions to use Vagrant instead of VMware.
+Most of the steps come from the Pluralsight course [Kubernetes Installation and Configuration Fundamentals](https://www.pluralsight.com/courses/kubernetes-installation-configuration-fundamentals); however, in this repo I've modified the instructions to use Vagrant instead of VMware.

 For a repo that uses similar steps and automates the installation and configuration steps, check out [this repo](https://github.com/techiescamp/vagrant-kubeadm-kubernetes).